Mostaganem: History

 The town was ruled by the Zirid dynasty between 973 and 1146.
-Then, it was conquered by the Almoravid dynasty, and reached its high point of power under Yusuf ibn Tashfin (c.
+Then, it was conquered by the Almoravid dynasty and reached its high point of power under Yusuf ibn Tashfin (c.
 1061–1106).
-Mostaganem was later ruled by the Zayyanid dynasty of Tlemcen and it was conquered again by the Marinid dynasty of Fes.
-After that the Zayyanid dynasty took control of the city again.

-In the 16th century, the town resisted a Spanish invasion and came under the power of the Ottoman Hayreddin Barbarossa.
+Mostaganem was later ruled by the Zayyanid dynasty of Tlemcen, and it was conquered again by the Marinid dynasty of Fes.
+After that, the Zayyanid dynasty took control of the city again.
+In the 16th century, the town resisted a Spanish invasion but was captured by the Ottoman corsair Hayreddin Barbarossa.

+World War II

+Naval battalions set sail aboard L.S.Ts (Landing Ship Tanks) towards an unknown destination, codenamed "Island X".
+Island X would turn out to be the Gulf of Arzew on the coast of northern Algeria.
+In April 1943, the U.S. Navy's "D" company arrived in Mostaganem to build an amphibious port.
+The port in Mostaganem was the largest base of its kind.
+It had electricity, running water, roads, a hospital, and pontoon shops.
+The arrival of Allied forces in Mostaganem was welcomed and the locals were friendly towards the soldiers.